 The anti-submarine warfare (ASW) capabilities are provided by two Type 87 six-tube ASW rocket launchers and tow 324mm YU-7 ASW torpedo launchers.
 Each rocket has a 34kg warhead and can strike under-water targets within the range of 1,200m.

 The combined diesel and diesel (CODAD) propulsion system integrates four SEMT Pielstick (now MAN Diesel) 16 PA6V-280 STC diesel engines produced locally under license at Shaanxi Diesel Factory.
-Each engine, with a sustained power of 4,720kW (6,330hp), provides a total power output of 18,880kW (25,320hp).
-The propulsion system provides a maximum speed of 27kt and range of more than 8,000nmi.
+Each engine, with sustained power of 4,720kW (6,330hp), provides a total power output of 18,880kW (25,320hp).
+The propulsion system provides a maximum speed of 27k and a range of more than 8,000nmi.

 Porte-Avions Nouvelle Génération (PANG) is a next-generation nuclear-powered aircraft carrier under development for the French Navy.
 The new aircraft carrier…